FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/accounts/userAccounts/t_st_create_user_account.md

 <li>Enter a <strong>New Password</strong> for the account.</li>
 <li><strong>Re-enter Password</strong> for the account.</li>
 <li>Select <strong>Require user to change password on next login</strong> to require the user to change their password on the next login.</li>
 <li>Select <strong>Require user to set new secret question on next login</strong> to require the user to select and answer a new secret question.
 When this option is selected, the user must select and answer a new secret question on their next login.
-For information on configuring the secret question feature, see <a href="../../t_st_password_reset/t_st_secretquestion" class="MCXref xref">Configure a secret question</a>.</li>
+For information on configuring the secret question feature, see <a href="../../t_st_password_reset/t_st_secretquestion">Configure a secret question</a>.</li>
 <li>Complete the <strong>Require user to change password every X days</strong> field to require the user to change their password every specified number of days.
 If the number of days is unspecified, the user will not be required to change their password every "X" number of days.</li>
 <li>Complete the <strong>Lock account after X failed login attempts</strong> field to lock the account after the specified number of failed login attempts.
 If you don't supply a value, the value of the <code>Users.DefaultLockoutLimit</code> configuration option will be applied.
 If the value is set to 0 [zero], an infinite number of failed login attempts are allowed.</li>
 <li><blockquote>